ddml: Double/debiased machine learning in Stata: The program

 \ddml stores estimated conditional expectations in Stata's memory as Stata variables.
 These variables can be inspected, graphed and summarized in the usual way.
 Fold ID variables are also stored as Stata variables (by default named \verb+m0_fid_+\textit{r}, where \verb+m0+ is the default model name and \textit{r} is the cross-fitting repetition). \ddml models are stored on Mata \texttt{struct}s and using Mata's associative arrays.
 Specifically, the \ddml model created by \ddml \texttt{init} is an \texttt{mStruct}, and information relating to the estimation of conditional expectations are stored in \texttt{eStruct}s.
 Results relating to the overall model estimation are stored in associative arrays that live in the \texttt{mStruct}, and results relating to the estimation of conditional expectations are stored in associative arrays that live in the corresponding \texttt{eStruct}s.

 Replication tips: \begin{itemize} \item Set the Stata seed before {\tt ddml init}.
-This ensure that the same random fold variable is used for a given data set. \item Using the same fold variable alone is usually not sufficient to ensure replication, since many machine learning algorithms involve randomization.
+This ensures that the same random fold variable is used for a given data set. \item Using the same fold variable alone is usually not sufficient to ensure replication, since many machine learning algorithms involve randomization.
 That said, note that the fold variable is stored in memory and can be reused for subsequent estimations via the \stopt{foldvar}{varlist} option. \item Replication of \ddml results may require additional steps with some programs that rely on randomization in other software environments, e.g., R or Python. \pystacked uses a Python seed generated in Stata.
 Thus, when \ddml is used with \pystacked, setting the seed before {\tt ddml init} also guarantees that the same Python seed underlies the stacking estimation.
 Other programs relying on randomization outside of Stata might not behave in the same way.
 Thus, when using other programs, check the help files for options to set external random seeds.
-Try estimating each of the individual learners on the entire sample to see what settings need to be passed to them for their results to replicate. \item The \ddml \texttt{extract} utility can be used to retrieve and inspect a wide range of intermediate results and statistics from Mata structures.
-This can be useful for trying to track down estimation errors and replication anomalies. \item Beware of changing samples.
-Fold splits or learner idiosyncracies may mean that sample sizes vary slightly across learners, estimation samples and/or cross-fitting repetitions.
-Note that \ddml stores sample indicators for cross-fitting repetitions as Stata variables; \ddml \texttt{extract} with the \texttt{show(n)} option will report sample sizes by learner and fold.
-See the {\tt ddml extract} help file for more information. \item The \ddml \texttt{export} utility can be used to export the estimated conditional expectations, fold variables and sample indicators to a CSV format file for examination and comparison in other software environments. \end{itemize}
+Try estimating each of the individual learners on the entire sample to see what settings need to be passed to them for their results to replicate. \item Beware of changing samples.
+Fold splits or learner idiosyncracies may mean that sample sizes vary slightly across learners, estimation samples and/or cross-fitting repetitions. \item The \ddml \texttt{export} utility can be used to export the estimated conditional expectations, fold variables and sample indicators to a CSV format file for examination and comparison in other software environments. \end{itemize}